nsat/space-services-user-guide/web_docs/index.md

 ## Tools & Utilities
-The following tools and utilities are developed and supported by Spire, and provided on the applicable payload(s):
+The following tools and utilities are developed and supported by Spire, and provided on the applicable payload(s) for customers to run directly or indirectly within a payload windows [`user_command`](/tasking-api-docs/index.html#user_command) parameter.

 ### RF Collect